home-assistant/developers.home-assistant/docs/hassio_addon_communication.md

 ## Services API

-We have an internal services API to make services public to other add-ons without the user need add a configuration.
-The Add-on can get the full configuration for an service to connect and using.
-The add-on need mark the usage of an service over his [configuration](hassio_addon_config.md).
-All supported services which are available options are on [API documentation][supervisor-services-api].
+We have an internal services API to make services public to other add-ons without the user need to add additional configuration.
+An add-on can get the full configuration for a service to use and to connect to.
+The add-on need to mark the usage of a service over his [configuration](hassio_addon_config.md) in order to be able to access a service.
+All supported services, including its available options, are documented in the [API documentation][supervisor-services-api].

 Supported services are:

 - mqtt
 - mysql

-You can use bashio to get this information on your add-on init as: `bashio::services <service> <query>`
+You can use Bashio to get this information for your add-on init as: `bashio::services <service> <query>`

-i.e.
+For example:

 ```bash
 MQTT_HOST=$(bashio::services mqtt "host")
 MQTT_USER=$(bashio::services mqtt "username")